The hack squat may not be as popular with strength coaches as the barbell squat, but it’s a hidden gem for building lower-body size and strength.

 Take the Quiz

-In both cases, however, the difference in activation is slight.
-And since more muscle activation doesn’t always mean more muscle growth, it isn’t clear how much changing the height of your foot placement affects your long-term results.
+That said, the difference in activation is slight.
+And since more muscle activation doesn’t always mean more muscle growth, it isn’t clear how much changing the height of your hack squat foot placement affects your long-term results.

-Things are even more ambiguous when it comes to stance width and foot orientation.
+When it comes to stance width and foot orientation, research is also mixed.

-While most leg press research shows that muscle activation in your legs is the same regardless of how wide your stance is or how you point your toes, some squat studies show that taking a wider stance emphasizes your glutes and hamstrings, taking a narrower stance preferentially trains your quads, and pointing your toes out increases activation in your adductor longus (inner thigh muscles).
+Most studies show that muscle activation remains similar regardless of how wide your stance is or how you point your toes, though some squat studies suggest that a wider stance emphasizes the glutes and hamstrings, while a narrower stance targets the quads more.

-With this in mind, the most stable, effective, and comfortable hack squat foot placement for most people will be one that places your feet halfway up the footplate, a little wider than shoulder-width apart, and with your toes pointing slightly outward.
+With this in mind, the most stable, effective, and comfortable hack squat foot placement for most people is one that places your feet halfway up the footplate, a little wider than shoulder-width apart, and with your toes pointing slightly outward.

-The main muscles worked by the hack squat are the . . .
+The main muscles worked by the hack squat are:

 • Hamstrings